-In 2011, the South Dakota Art Museum received an extensive collection of original fine art prints from the 1960s, 1970s, and early 1980s donated by collector Neil C. Cockerline.
-The collection includes pop, op, abstract, color field, and photo-realist art.
-Currently, the collection consists of 531 works by 204 artists, including Jim Dine, Robert Rauschenberg, Robert Motherwell, Andy Warhol, Henri Matisse, and Robert Indiana.
+In 2011, the South Dakota Art Museum received an extensive collection of original fine art prints from the 1960s, 1970s and early 1980s donated by collector Neil C. Cockerline.
+The collection includes pop, op, abstract, color field and photo-realist art.
+Currently, the collection consists of 532 works by 204 artists, including Jim Dine, Robert Rauschenberg, James Rosenquist, Robert Motherwell, Andy Warhol, Henri Matisse and Robert Indiana.

-Cockerline donated the collection in memory of his late mother Florence L. Cockerline because of her influence as his artistic mentor as a child.
+Having worked with the South Dakota Art Museum, Cockerline concluded that its facility, staff and standards met the qualifications he wanted for a permanent home for his collection.
+He donated the collection in memory of his late mother Florence L. Cockerline because of her influence as his artistic mentor as a child.

 Here is just a sample of the many works in the Cockerline Collection:

 The 2013 premier exhibition at the South Dakota Art Museum of the Cockerline Collection.

 Museum student worker and intern, Samantha Berry, conducted extensive research on the Cockerline Collection and wrote an introduction to the exhibition catalogue.
 Here she gives a tour of the premier exhibition to museum Guild members, 2013.